 After "left-click", the most used mouse button is scroll wheel, or "mouse weel".
 It helps us we run very fast up and down web pages, open windows and documents.

 What few users know Windows 10, is that this scroll can be used both in an active window and in an inactive one, without having to click on it.
 Specifically, if we have two documents open, and their windows are one above the other, scroll function it will be active for the document above which we have the mouse cursor and not in the document in the active window.
-This is a feature of Windows 10 that can be modified if this bothers you.
+This is a feature of Windows 10 which can be modified, if this bothers you.

 A concrete example of how mouse scroll works when we have two windows open, it's in the screenshot below.

 We have an open one active window cu stealthsettings.com in Edge, and in the back, a inactive window with the "Settings" menu of Windows 10.
 By default, scroll function of mouse will work in the window above which we have the cursor, and not above the active window.

 This feature can be annoying if we have to work on several documents.
 There is a risk of accidentally scrolling in a document opened in the background.
 Fortunately, this feature can be turned off, limiting mouse scrolling only in active windows.